Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Theory

-Here, $\mu_i$ refers to the singly and doubly excited determinants.
+Here, $\mu_i$ refers to the singly and doubly excited determinants and $\bar{H}$ is the similarity transformed X2CAMF or X2CMP Hamiltonian.
 Response theory can be formulated based on the coupled cluster framework for property calculation.
 It focuses on evaluating molecular properties that arise from the interaction of the ground state wave function with an external perturbation.
-Following time-dependent perturbation theory, the effect of the external field can be added to the unperturbed Hamiltonian as-
+Following time-dependent perturbation theory, the effect of the external field can be added to the unperturbed Hamiltonian as

-where $\hat{H}_0$ is the unperturbed DC Hamiltonian and $\hat{V}(t)$ denotes the external perturbation or the interaction operator, which vanishes at $t=-\infty$.
+where $\hat{H}_0$ is the unperturbed Hamiltonian and $\hat{V}(t)$ denotes the external perturbation or the interaction operator, which vanishes at $t=-\infty$.
 The $V(\omega)$ is the Fourier transform of $V(t)$ and $\alpha$ represents a real positive infinitesimal quantity, such that $V(-\infty) = 0$.
 The linear response function for exact states can be expressed as,

 where $\omega_k$ is the excitation energy corresponding to the transition from the ground state $({\Psi }_{0})$ to the $k$-th excited state $({\Psi }_{k})$.
-The summation runs over all the excited states, and Eq.(13) is also known as the sum-over-states equation.
-The calculation of linear response properties using this equation is practically not feasible for larger systems since it involves the computation of all the excited states.
+The summation runs over all the excited states, and Eq.~(\ref{eq:sos}) is also known as the sum-over-states equation.
+The calculation of linear response properties using this equation is not practically feasible for larger systems, since it requires the computation of all the excited states.